Hampton Downs Motorsport Park: Accommodation

 The 450 ha includes 80-trackside apartments set in four blocks on the main straight, all of which were sold out within three weeks during September 2004.
 Many of the apartments are offered to rent as part of a motel and are able to accommodate up to six people.
-Ultimately, the complex will include a swimming pool, tennis court, fitness club and restaurant for the use of residents and guests.

 Track facilities and specification

-The track has been designed for FIA Level 2 usage, which is just one step below Formula One.
+The track has been designed for FIA Level 3 usage.
 Apart from racing, there will be an emphasis on the testing and driver training facility.
 Downforce will run driver training (instructed by A1GP veteran Jonny Reid) and corporate events at Hampton Downs.
 California Superbike School have signed up and base its New Zealand fleet of Suzuki GSX-R600s at Hampton Downs to deliver professional rider training between-races events at Hampton Downs, as an extension of its worldwide network.

 Virtual models

 Demonstrations

 The track had been modeled in 3D by Rmedia featuring a BMW Formula One car.
-Its full simulation also had been analyzed by FIA.
+Its full simulation also had been analysed by FIA.